aws-samples/eks-blueprints-for-terraform-workshop/content/020_setup/aws_event/index.en.md

 ## Running the workshop at an AWS Event

-::alert[If you are not currently participating in an AWS organized workshop event, this section does not apply to you.
+::alert[If we are not currently participating in an AWS organized workshop event, this section does not apply.
 Please skip to setup [..on your own](../self_paced).]{header="Important" type="warning"}

-To complete this workshop, you are provided with an AWS account via AWS Workshop Studio and a link to that will be shared by our event staff.
-AWS Workshop Studio allows AWS field teams to run Workshops, GameDays, Bootcamps, Immersion Days, and other events that require hands-on access to AWS accounts.
+For this workshop, we will be provided with an AWS account through AWS Workshop Studio.
+Our event staff will share a link to access it.
+AWS Workshop Studio enables AWS field teams to run Workshops, GameDays, Bootcamps, Immersion Days, and other events requiring hands-on access to AWS accounts.

-::alert[If you are currently logged in to an AWS Account, you can logout using this [link](https://console.aws.amazon.com/console/logout!doLogout).]{header="Important" type="warning"}
+::alert[If we are currently logged in to an AWS Account, we can log out using this [link](https://console.aws.amazon.com/console/logout!doLogout).]{header="Important" type="warning"}

 ### Access AWS Workshop Studio

 1. [Click here](https://catalog.us-east-1.prod.workshops.aws/join/) to access AWS Workshop Studio

-2. Choose your preferred sign-in method as follows.
-For AWS Guided events, use **Email OTP** method.
+2. Choose a preferred sign-in method.
+For AWS Guided events, use the **Email OTP** method.

 ![Workshop Studio Signin](/static/images/setup_ws_signin1.png)

-3. Enter the code provided by the event organizer, in the text box.
-You will usually find this code on a slide that is being shown, or a paper printout at your table.
+3. Enter the event code provided by the event organizer in the text box.
+This code will be displayed on a slide or available as a paper printout.

 ![Workshop Studio Signin Event Code](/static/images/setup_ws_signin2.png)

-4. Read and agree to the Terms and Conditions and click Join Event
+4. Review and accept the Terms and Conditions, then click Join Event

 ![Workshop Studio Signin Terms](/static/images/setup_ws_signin3.png)

-5. Join the event, and you will be taken to the workshop instructions.
-You can access the console of your personal AWS account for the event by clicking the link in the sidebar.
+5. After joining the event, we will see the workshop instructions.
+The console for our temporary AWS account can be accessed through the link in the sidebar.

 ![Workshop Studio Signin Landing Page](/static/images/setup_ws_signin4.png)

-::alert[Please stick to the region you see on the event page throughout your workshop.]{header="Important" type="info"}
+::alert[Please use the region shown on the event page throughout the workshop.]{header="Important" type="info"}